 - Toolkit: We are building resources for employee reference, including a diversity-driven book club, leadership training, and a culture of betterment philosophy.

 - Hear: Every employee has a voice.
 We listen with attention to gain knowledge and to understand.

 - Respect: We empower people by respecting and appreciating their differences.

 - Inclusion: We support a collaborative workforce that promotes belonging and respect that increases participation and contribution from all employees.

 - Value: All employees are appreciated for their uniqueness.

 - Equity: For all.

-“We are currently at 2% diversity (across AEG) and have set a goal to reach at least 5% diversity,” Sams said.
+“We have pushed out a general message to increase our diversity,” Sams said.
 “This is tracked via a field in our payroll platform that collects ethnicity.
 We don’t require employees to fill it out, but we encourage them to do so after they are hired, so we can see if progress is being made.”

 To help reach more potential employees from different backgrounds, the committee is connecting with mentorship programs, internships, career days, and more across a wide geographic area.

 In 2021, the DEI committee provided companywide training on unconscious bias, hosted an onsite Allyship talk, and either led an employee activity or posted a DEI-themed intranet article each month.
 The committee has added a quarterly book club that focuses on DEI initiatives in 2022.
 To learn more about how AEG “THRIVEs,” click here